-- Visiting and Exchange-in students are excluded from the UROP eligibility.
+- Visiting, Exchange-in and Exchange-out students or students with "Leave" program status are excluded from the UROP eligibility.

 - Students with the same supervisor for both their Final Year Project / Thesis (FYP/T) / project course and the UROP project must ensure that the entire UROP course series (UROP1000/1100/2100/3100/4100) constitutes no more than 50% of their FYP / T / project course.

 Go to the UROP Project Listing and search for your interested projects.
 Read the project information carefully and consult the supervisor before submitting an online application.

 Submit an online application by logging in to the UROP Online System with your ITSC account, and upload the following application documents:

 |Application will be reviewed by the project supervisor and approved by the UROP Office.
 Upon receipt of the approval email, follow the instructions to enroll in the corresponding UROP course on the Student Information System (SIS) by the add/drop deadline|

 Important Notes on Application

 - You are advised to discuss the specifics and expected learning outcomes of the project with the supervising faculty member prior to submitting an online application.